ficly/ficlets_export/README.md

 Everything is in db/export.
 To import the authors, stories and comments, you can run:

 * Create the local database: `rake db:create`
+* You need to untar (`cd db/export && tar zxvf *.tar.gz`) all the backup files.
+Commiting over 100k small json files into git just felt rude.
 * Import everything: `rake export:import` -- It will probably take a *while* to import everything.
+* Import the tags...
+  * run `rails c`
+  * then `Story.clean_tags`, which will clean all the tags in the stories.
+  * then `Tag.generate_tags`, which will pull all the tags from the stories and create Tag records for them.
+Both of those will take a while.

 ### Setting up Rails